Grand Junction Railway: History

 In 1840, the GJR absorbed the Chester and Crewe Railway soon before it began operation.
-Considering itself as part of a grand railway network, the company encouraged the development of the North Union Railway which extended the tracks onward to Preston, and it also invested in the Lancaster and Carlisle Railway and the Caledonian Railway.
+Considering itself as part of a grand railway network, the company encouraged the development of the North Union Railway which extended the tracks to Preston, and it also invested in the Lancaster and Carlisle Railway and the Caledonian Railway.
 In 1845, the GJR merged with the Liverpool and Manchester Railway, and consolidated its position by buying the North Union Railway in association with the Manchester and Leeds Railway.

 In 1841, the company appointed Captain Mark Huish as the secretary of the railway.
 Huish was ruthless in the development of the business and contributed significantly to the company's success.

 Profits

 The GJR was very profitable, paying dividends of at least 10% from its beginning and having a final capital value of more than £5.75 million (equivalent to £ million now) when it merged with the London and Birmingham Railway and Manchester and Birmingham Railway companies to become the London and North Western Railway in 1846, which in turn formed part of the London Midland and Scottish Railway in 1923.